Time Required

 How to Do It

 Each day for at least one week, write down three things that went well for you today, and provide an explanation for why they went well.
-It is important to create a physical record of your items by writing them down; it is not enough simply to do this exercise in your head.
-The items can be relatively small in importance (e.g., “my co-worker made the coffee today”) or relatively large (e.g., “I earned a big promotion”).
+It is important to create a physical record of your items by writing them down; this can be more helpful than simply doing this exercise in your head.
+The items can be small, everyday events or more important milestones (e.g., “my partner made the coffee today,” "My grandparents were happy when I brought them groceries," or “I earned a big promotion”).
 To make this exercise part of your daily routine, some find that writing before bed is helpful.

 As you write, follow these instructions:

-- Give the event a title (e.g., “co-worker complimented my work on a project”).
+- Give the event a title (e.g., “I received a compliment on something I've been working hard on”).

-- Write down exactly what happened in as much detail as possible, including what you did or said and, if others were involved, what they did or said.
+- Write down exactly what happened in as much detail as possible, including where you were, what you did or said, and, if others were involved, what they did or said.

 - Include how this event made you feel at the time and how this event made you feel later (including now, as you remember it).

-- Explain what you think caused this event—why it came to pass.
+- Explain what you think caused this event—why it happened.

-- Use whatever writing style you please, and do not worry about perfect grammar and spelling.
+- Use whatever writing style you please, and don't worry about grammar or spelling.
 Use as much detail as you'd like.

 Why You Should Try It

-This practice guards against those tendencies.
+This practice can help counterbalance those tendencies.
+Although emotions like disappointment are natural and serve an important purpose, it can be draining to focus all our attention on them.
 By remembering and listing three positive things that happened in your day—and considering what caused them—you tune into the sources of goodness in your life.
-It's a habit that can change the emotional tone of your life, replacing feelings of disappointment or entitlement with those of gratitude—which may be why this practice is associated with significant increases in happiness.
+It's a habit that can change the emotional tone of your life, energizing you with positive feelings of gratitude—which may be why this practice is associated with significant increases in happiness.

 Why It Works